fubzee/W8HW-Portfolio/README.md

 I included the git links to redirect a visitor to the pages/sites that reflect some of my earlier attempts at web development, you can navigate to these by clicking on the image.
 The image will pop out as a photo when you hover over it.

-Resolved previous display issues in terms of responsivenenss and presentation on the page.
+Resolved previous display issues in terms of responsivenenss and presentation on the page an the links are working.

 Thank-you!